xryanglab/CASREL/README.md

                         and separated by commas like "8, 10, 12".

   -i INPUT, --input INPUT
-                        input directory path (also the output directory of the step `Data preprocessing`).
+                        input directory path (also the 'output directory' of the step 'Data preprocessing').

   -b, --batch           Whether to enable batch mode.
 If this is enabled, a single model will try to capture and output the predictions for all the sites specified.